AdamPallus/NRGStimAnalysis/R analysis/NRGSTIM.md

 ## 5  21 -156.4680 -0.8863773    H   L   1 -47.6094
 ## 6  13 -191.7267 -0.9535981    H   L   1 -47.6094
 ```

 This data frame was generated in Matlab and contains latency and peak velocity data from 1026 stimulation trials at 11 locations.
+It also includes an analysis of the VOR for each trial, and the velocity of control trials for comparison.

 ##Stimulation During Fixation
 We stimulated each location using a fixation-gap-stim paradigm, in which subjects fixated on a visual target.
 50ms after the visual target was extinguished, stimulation began.